Virtually all downhill skis these days incorporate rocker technology. So why did rocker become the biggest news in ski

-Rocker specs and terminology vary by ski manufacturer and from model to model, so it’s still best to shop for skis based on the terrain you’ll be skiing.
-Explain your terrain preference and skiing style to an REI sales specialist to get guidance on what specific ski models would be best for you to consider.
+Since rocker specs and terminology vary by ski manufacturer and from model to model, it’s best to shop for skis based on the terrain you’ll be skiing.
+Your REI sales specialist can guide you to what specific ski models would be best for you to consider.

 On REI.com, skis equipped with rocker at the tip and/or tail are called out in the “ski camber” section (under the Specs tab on each product page).